History of video games: Early history (1948–1970)

 By the early 1950s, interactive visual games started to emerge.
-Sandy Douglas created OXO (1952) on the EDSAC, allowing players to play tic-tac-toe on a CRT screen.
+By the summer of 1952 the program 'Bouncing Ball', which ran on MIT's Whirlwind I computer, had been converted from a simple demonstration on the computer's CRT display into a game, by the addition of a hole in the 'floor' through which the eponymous ball might be made to pass.
+Also in 1952 Sandy Douglas created OXO on the EDSAC, allowing players to play tic-tac-toe on a CRT screen.
 Around the same time, Strachey and Stanley Gill experimented with visual games, while the Whirlwind I computer at MIT featured an early real-time ball simulation.
 The University of Michigan developed a pool game using MIDSAC, one of EDSAC's successors, in 1954, which continuously updated graphics on screen.
 In 1958, William Higinbotham created Tennis for Two at Brookhaven National Laboratory, displaying a simplified tennis match on an oscilloscope; this is considered one of the first games created specifically for entertainment rather than research.

 In 1962, Spacewar! was developed for the PDP-1 minicomputer at MIT by Steve Russell and colleagues.
 It became the first widely shared video game, circulating across universities that had PDP-1 computers.
 Modifications introduced features like a moving starfield, simulated gravity, and external controllers.
-Despite the PDP-1’s high cost and rarity, Spacewar! inspired others in programming communities to create their own games.
+Despite the PDP-1's high cost and rarity, Spacewar! inspired others in programming communities to create their own games.
 During the 1960s, other games also appeared on mainframes, including The Sumerian Game by Mabel Addis and early simulations written in general-purpose languages like BASIC.
 In 1966, while working at Sanders Associates, Ralph Baer began developing a television-based interactive game system.
 With a small team, he created the "Brown Box" prototype by 1968.
 It could run multiple games, including forms of table tennis and volleyball, directly on a TV set.